 Pterygium or pinguecula are characterized by fleshy tissue growth on the conjunctiva, often containing visible blood vessels.

-Certain medical conditions, such as thyroid disease or rheumatoid arthritis, can also contribute to gritty eyes and dry eye symptoms.
+Additionally, certain medical conditions, such as thyroid disease or rheumatoid arthritis, can also contribute to gritty eyes and dry eye symptoms.

 Environmental factors, such as dry air, wind, or sun exposure, can contribute to gritty eyes by reducing tear production or causing tear evaporation.
 Examples include: Surfing, running, boating and golf.